calculating/interlinear/README.md

-# Interlinear translation for Latin
+# Interlinear vocabulary for Latin
+Provides in-line word definitions pulled from the wiktionary API.

 ![](traducamus.png)